-The annual performance-based cash incentive compensation focuses on short-term performance while the performance-based restricted stock is tied to achievement of performance over a longer period of time.
+The annual performance-based cash incentive compensation focuses on short-term performance while the performancebased restricted stock is tied to achievement of performance over a longer period of time.
 This mix of short- and long-term incentives provides sufficient rewards to motivate near-term performance, while at the same time providing significant incentives to keep our executives focused on longer term corporate goals that drive shareholder value.
 In addition, we believe this balance of short-term and long-term incentive compensation and the mix of varied performance metrics helps mitigate the incentive for executives to take excessive risk that may have the potential to harm the Company in the long-term.

-Compensation for the Chief Executive Officer is based on the Compensation Committee's independent assessment of his performance during the year.
-The Chief Executive Officer plays a significant role in setting the compensation for the other named executive officers by presenting an evaluation of each executive's performance and his recommendation for levels of their compensation.
+Compensation for Scott M. Shaw, our President and Chief Executive Officer, is based on the Compensation Committee's independent assessment of his performance during the year.
+Our President and Chief Executive Officer plays a significant role in setting the compensation for the other named executive officers by presenting an evaluation of each executive's performance and his recommendation for levels of their compensation.
 The Compensation Committee makes all final decisions with respect to the total compensation package for each of the named executive officers and has the authority to accept, reject, or modify these recommendations in connection with its determination.
-In 2017, management of the Company retained Willis-Towers-Watson as its independent consultant to conduct a limited scope competitive compensation assessment for executive-level roles of twenty in-scope positions.
-The consultant was asked to provide benchmarking of the Company's compensation levels of such positions as compared to its peers.
-The results of the assessment were presented to management and to the Compensation Committee for consideration and possible action.
+The Compensation Committee may retain compensation consultants having special competence to assist it in evaluating the compensation of the named executive officers, in its sole discretion.
+The Compensation Committee did not retain a compensation consultant in 2018.